Curriculum Circle · Private Academic Advisory

 Ambitious students.
 Invested families.

 We require academic fit before enrolment.
-Not every student is the right fit for our programme, and not every programme is the right fit for every student.
+Not every student is the right fit for the programme, and we would rather be honest about that than take on a student we cannot serve well.
 The consultation is where we determine this together.

 Ready to begin